Resonant

 Whisper comes in several sizes — tiny, base, small, medium, large-v2, large-v3 — plus Turbo and distilled variants.
 Bigger models are more accurate but slower.
 For live dictation on Apple Silicon, Turbo and distil-large hit the best point on the speed/accuracy curve for most English use cases.
 For multilingual accuracy, large-v3 is still the gold standard.

-Resonant handles model selection automatically and defaults to a fast, high-accuracy model tuned for dictation latency.
-If you're building your own pipeline, Turbo is usually the right starting point on M-series chips.
+Resonant doesn't use Whisper — it ships Parakeet, tuned for live dictation latency on Apple Silicon.
+If you're building your own Whisper pipeline, Turbo is usually the right starting point on M-series chips.

 Core ML and the Neural Engine